 7Y Energy in conjunction with their installation partner Greenearth Energy Ltd completed the installation of 432 photovoltaic panels onto a double-roof structure used to house Certainly Wood’s kilns earlier this month.
 The panels cover an area of 684m2; equivalent to the area required to park almost 50 cars.

-Immediately the installation was all connected it began to produce electricity from the Moser Baer 230W Solar PV panels fitted using a specialist mounting frame.
+Immediately after the installation was all connected it began to produce electricity from the Moser Baer 230W Solar PV panels fitted using a specialist mounting frame.
 The electricity generated will be used to reduce Certainly Wood’s overall energy costs and take another step forward in their goal of being a completely carbon neutral business.

 7Y Energy Manager, Sarah Wells, is delighted with the installation.
 ‘It went extremely smoothly and we will be continually assessing the energy output to ensure Certainly Wood’s investment is maximised’.